Boemska/sas-hot-editor/README.md

 More information on `https://github.com/Boemska/h54s`

 #### Run the Application
-Run `npm start`.
+Run `npm run server`.
 It will create web server and serve your files.

 Now open `http://localhost:8000` in your browser